 1. Completion of the module courses at a recognised training provider

-https://alice.ch/de/ausbilden-als-beruf/gleichwertigkeit-gwb/ (no english version yet, sorry)
+https://alice.ch/de/ausbilden-als-beruf/gleichwertigkeit-gwb/ (no English version yet, sorry)

 Validity of Module Certificates: The certificates for modules FD-M2 to FD-M5 are valid for five years from the date of issue in order to apply for the Federal Trainer Diploma.
-The date of receipt of the complete admission dossier by the SFAL is decisive.
+The date of receipt of the complete admission dossier by the SVEB is decisive.

 To reactivate an outdated module certificate, a Simplified Equivalency Assessment sEA must be passed for each affected FD-module.
 In any case, first submit your admission dossier with copies of all five FD module certificates.

 Applying for the Federal Trainer Diploma

 If you have the requisite module certificates and fulfill the teaching practice requirement, you can apply to the Swiss Federation for Adult Learning SVEB for the Federal Trainer Diploma.